JairNeto1/Belvo-test-API/README.md

 # Belvo API Integration test

-`The main goal of this challenge was to get familiar with Belvo’s API and build a product using it using the sandbox environment.`
+`The main goal of this challenge was get familiar with Belvo’s API and build a product using it with the sandbox environment.`

 <p align="center">
   <img src= "./assets/img/sandbox.png" width="30%">